tmbarald/SeniorDesign/README.md

 <b> write_depth_data() </b> - Saves the data capture from the depth camera to the working directory.

-<b> Desctructor </b> - Shuts the camer down.
+<b> Destructor </b> - Shuts the camer down.
 Necessary for a smooth exit when the user closes the GUI.

 ### LipAnalysis.py